Bowers Building

 Bremer Tool and Die

 The building was built in 1890 in the manufacturing-heavy Northside Neighborhood.
-At 646 W. Willard Street (pre-1925 address), the building sits on the north side of the street, where Willard merges together with Greenwich Place.
+At 646 W. Willard Street (pre-1925 address), the building sits on the north side of the street, where Willard merges with Greenwich Place.
 Sometime in the late 1800’s, the Bremer family moved into the building and developed their foundry business.
 In city directory listings, Louis F. Bremer is cited as foreman, with his father Godfrey J. Bremmer as an machinist.
 The father also shows up in the earlier 1871-2 city directory as having worked at Lawrence and Chapin Iron Works, and as a saloon keeper prior to developing the family business.
 The German-born Godfrey died in 1910, and is buried in Mountain Home Cemetery.
 His son Louis died in 1948 and is buried in the Mount Ever-Rest Memorial Park South.

 Verdon Cigars

 From around 1905 to 1909, one of Kalamazoo’s largest cigar makers shared space with Louis Bremer.
 Noted in a previous article about the cigar industry in Kalamazoo, the once thriving business of tobacco manufacturing dramatically diminished after a worker strike in 1908.
-Verdon was one of the larger companies in Kalamazoo, and with their departure, the building that once housed their employees was once more available for new tenants.
+Verdon was one of the larger companies in Kalamazoo, and with their departure, the building that had housed their employees was once more available for new tenants.
 Over the next twenty years, an assortment of different manufacturing businesses moved in and out, including the Electric Phonograph Co., which produced jukeboxes that played cylindrical records.
 The Kalamazoo Valley Museum has an intact jukebox made at the Willard Street factory as part of their collection.

 The Bowers Tool & Die Company